Logical blocks for fault-tolerant topological quantum computation: Fault-tolerant instruments for the surface code in (2 + 1)D

 Any such surface corresponds to a logical membrane in the following ways.
-In CBQC, the membrane can be projected into a given time-slice where it corresponds to a primal, dual or composite logical string operator.
+In CBQC, the membrane can be projected into a given time slice where it corresponds to a primal, dual, or composite logical string operator.
 The components of a membrane in a plane of constant time correspond to stabilizer measurements that must be multiplied to give the equivalent representative on that slice (and thus their outcome is used to determine the Pauli frame).
 In FBQC, the membrane corresponds to a stabilizer of the resource state, whose bulk consists of a set of fusion and measurement operators used to determine the Pauli frame.
-In both cases, when projected onto a port, these membranes correspond to a primal type ($X$-type), dual type ($Z$-type), or a composite primal-dual type ($Y$-type) string logical operator.
-Channel checks can be considered ``trivial'' logical membranes, with logical membranes forming equivalence classes up to multiplication by them (i.e., by local deformations of the membrane surfaces).
+In both cases, when projected onto a port, these membranes correspond to a primal-type ($X$-type), dual-type ($Z$-type), or a composite primal-dual-type ($Y$-type) string logical operator.
+Checks can be considered ``trivial'' logical membranes, with logical membranes forming equivalence classes up to multiplication by them (i.e., by local deformations of the membrane surfaces).

-\textbf{Logical Errors}.
+\textbf{Logical errors}.
 Errors can be understood at the level of the template.
-Elementary errors---Pauli or measurement errors---are defined as either primal or dual, according to whether they flip dual or primal checks, respectively.
-Undetectable chains of elementary errors are comprised of processes involving creation of primal or dual excitations, propagating them through the logical channel, transforming them through domain walls, and absorbing them into boundaries or twists.
-Specifically, primal (dual) excitations can condense on dual (primal) boundaries, composite primal-dual-excitations can condense on twists, and primal and dual excitations are swapped upon crossing a domain wall.
+Elementary errors---Pauli or measurement errors---are categorized as either primal or dual, according to whether they flip dual or primal checks, respectively.
+Undetectable chains of elementary errors comprise processes involving creation of primal or dual excitations, propagating them through the logical instrument, transforming them through domain walls, and absorbing them into boundaries or twists.
+Specifically, primal (dual) excitations can condense on dual (primal) boundaries, composite primal-dual excitations can condense on twists, and primal and dual excitations are swapped upon crossing a transparent domain wall.
 The primal and dual components of a logical membrane can be thought of as measuring the flux of primal and dual excitations, respectively.
 If an undetectable error results in an odd number of primal or dual excitations having passed through the primal and dual components of a logical membrane, then a logical error has occurred.
-The fault-distance of the logical channel is the weight of the smallest weight logical error.
+The fault distance of the logical instrument is the weight of the smallest weight logical error.